Zyfurr/Zyfurr.github.io/index.md

 4. Once downloaded unzip the folder.
 5. Insert your micro sd card into your sd card reader connected to the computer.
 Ensure that the sd card is empty.
 6. Navigate to your desired sd card flashing program of choice, for a free option you can use [Balena Etcher](https://etcher.balena.io/).
 Choose the file within the unzipped folder as your image and flash it to your sd card.
 7. Once flashing is finished, connect your FPGA to power using one of the provided USB-C cables.
-With the other connect it to the DRP I USB 3.0 port and then to your computer, this cable will provide a network over USB-C to communicate from Jupyter Notebooks to your FPGA.
+With the other connect it to the DRP I USB 3.0 port and then to your computer, this cable will provide a network over USB-C to communicate from Jupyter notebooks to your FPGA.
 Ensure that the power switch is switched to OFF and the boot switch is on SD mode.
 8. Insert the sd card containing the PYNQ image into the FPGA and power on the board with the power switch.
 9. At this point the board will go through a process to boot from the image on the sd card.
 The FPGA will go through a cycle of LEDs blinking.
     1. The PS LED1 should be blinking in a heart beat pattern.
     2. After ~30 seconds the DONE LED located near the USB 3.0 ports should be lit up solid green.
 Additionally the white LEDs located near the dip switches at the bottom of the board should light up.
 10. Once these steps are finished the board is ready to be interfaced with!

-### Accessing Jupyter Notebooks
+### Accessing Jupyter notebooks
-1. Now that your FPGA board is booted up and running PYNQ you can navigate to [http://192.168.3.1/lab](http://192.168.3.1/lab) to open Jupyter Notebooks.
+1. Now that your FPGA board is booted up and running PYNQ you can navigate to [http://192.168.3.1/lab](http://192.168.3.1/lab) to open Jupyter notebooks.
 2. You shold be prompted for a password if everything is connected correctly.
 The password is "xilinx".
 3. You should now be greeted with the homepage of Jupyter.
 You can take some time and read through the different beginner resource folders located in the home directory.
 Once ready you can move on to the next step.

-### Implementing Your Hardware Design Through Jupyter Notebooks
+### Implementing Your Hardware Design Through Jupyter notebooks

 {: .info-title}
-> PYNQ INFO: LINUX, JUPYTER, PYTHON INFO
+> PYNQ Overlay: An overlay in the PYNQ framework is just another way of saying bitstream.
+When you are defining your overlay you are simply telling PYNQ what file needs to be used to program your FPGA with your hardware design.

 1. To get your hardware running on the FPGA you need to navigate to your Vivado projects home directory.
 Once there you need to locate your exported bitstream you generated from lab 1.
 This file should be located at `[project directory]/[project name].runs/impl_1/` and have the file ending .bit.
-2. Once located drag this file into your Jupyter Notebooks home directory.
+2. Once located drag this file into your Jupyter notebooks home directory.
 3. Now you need to grab your Hardware Handoff (HWH) file for your project.
 This file is used to tell PYNQ specifics about your hardware design like what IPs are being used.
 This file should be located at `[project directory]/[project name].gen/sources_1/bd/[project name]/hw_handoff/` and have the file ending .hwh.
-4. Once located drag this file into your Jupyter Notebooks home directory as well.
+4. Once located drag this file into your Jupyter notebooks home directory as well.
 5. Now that you have all the necessary hardware files to configure your FPGA you need a way to implement them on the board.
 Navigate to the top of the home dashboard in Jupyter and hit the blue plus sign.
 Add a new Python3 notebook and rename it to "lab4_init.ipynb".
 6. In this new notebook you are able to write code and run it in chunks.
 Click in the open box in the text editor and paste the code provided below.
    ```python